 These two terms are often interchangeable, and it mostly gets down to what folks want to call themselves.
-A coach or consultant helps you look at your life or business, and figure out how to grow the fuck out of it.
+A coach or consultant helps you look at your life or business, and figure out how to grow the crap out of it.
 The person you hire (should) have a ton of experience in what you’re trying to do.

 Olympic athletes hire coaches to help them win medals.
 Actors hire coaches and continually take classes.
-Business leaders have coaches and consultants that help them get shit done.
+Business leaders have coaches and consultants that help them get sh*t done.
 And while these coaches/consultants *are* mentors, they are also being paid.